weibeld-personalisation/windows/README.md

 ### 3. Creating a Windows Terminal profile

-Since 99% of the time when you open a terminal you want to use your WSL 2 Linux distribution, it's best to create a corresponding Windows Terminal profile and set it as the default profile.
+Since 99% of the time when you open a terminal you want to use your WSL&nbsp;2 Linux distribution, it's best to create a corresponding Windows Terminal profile and set it as the default profile.
 In this way, whenever you open Windows Terminal, you're dropped straight into your Linux distribution.

 To do so, proceed as follows: